BettyzhangPei/PLCO/README.md

 - `AI-ReML` function
 - `est_fixed_effects` function
 - `est_genetic_effects` function
+where

-The `generate_data` function mimic the PLCO datasets to provide a list of observed data: n, Z, t and y.
+- The `generate_data` function mimic the PLCO datasets to provide a list of observed data: n, Z, t and y.
-The `generate_information` function provides a list of obaserved data and required matrices: n, Z, t, y, A, S, G, W, and H.
+- The `generate_information` function provides a list of obaserved data and required matrices: n, Z, t, y, A, S, G, W, and H.
-The `AI-ReML` function provides estimates for variance components in a linear mixed model by integrating genetic effects in a longitudinal phenotype via AI-ReML algorithm based on inputed dataset.
+- The `AI-ReML` function provides estimates for variance components in a linear mixed model by integrating genetic effects in a longitudinal phenotype via AI-ReML algorithm based on inputed dataset.
-The `est_fixed_effects` function generates estimated coefficients of fixed effects and related estimated variance-covariance matric of them.
+- The `est_fixed_effects` function generates estimated coefficients of fixed effects and related estimated variance-covariance matric of them.
-The `est_genetic_effects` function provides estimated effect sizes and genetic effects on both baseline and slope in the longitudinal phenotype.
+- The `est_genetic_effects` function provides estimated effect sizes and genetic effects on both baseline and slope in the longitudinal phenotype.
 For instance:
 ```r
 # Set a specific seed for reproducibility